-The authors observed already some years ago that in $\R^d$ also the $L^q$-spectrum estimates can be used to gain information on the dimension of porous measures, but the results were somewhat weaker than the results obtained from the local homogeneity estimates in \S \ref{sec:kpor} above, see Remark \ref{pororem}(3).
+In $\R^d$, the $L^q$-spectrum estimates can be used directly to gain information on the dimension of porous measures, but the results obtained this way are somewhat weaker than the results obtained from the local homogeneity estimates in \S \ref{sec:kpor} above; see Remark \ref{pororem}(3).
 One motivation for investigating the local $L^q$-spectrum in metric spaces was to find out, which of these two methods, if any, is stronger.
-Also, in view of Theorems \ref{thm:homodim} and \ref{thm:pointwise_dimq} it is interesting to compare $\dimhomo(\mu,x)$ to $\lim_{q \uparrow 1} \dim_q(\mu,x)$.
-In the following two examples we show that, in general, there is no relationship between these two values.
+Also, in the view of Theorems \ref{thm:homodim} and \ref{thm:pointwise_dimq}, it is interesting to compare $\dimhomo^\Lambda(\mu,x)$ to $\lim_{q \uparrow 1} \dim_q(\mu,x)$.
+In the following two examples we show that there is no general relationship between these two values.
 We present the examples in $\R$ but similar constructions work in any dimension.
 The first example also shows that a measure may have large homogeneity even if it is of packing dimension zero.

 \begin{example} We construct an example in $\R$ so that $\lim_{q \uparrow 1} \dim_q(\mu,x)=0$ while $\dimhomo(\mu,x)=1$ for $\mu$-almost all $x\in\R$.
 The idea is to apply a construction resulting to a zero dimensional measure on a Cantor set.
 The large homogeneity is obtained by performing infinitely many (but extremely seldom so that it does not affect the value of $\dim_q$) construction steps where the measure is distributed almost uniformly inside the construction intervals of that level.